 - College View overpass: restricted to vehicles and combinations at Heavy Vehicle (Mass, Dimension and Loading) National Regulation mass limits and up to 19m long only.

-- dumping of industrial waste (tyres, batteries, and so on)
+- no dumping of industrial or livestock waste (tyres, batteries, and so on)

 Gatton Heavy Vehicle Decoupling Facility layout